runarmyklebust/app-metafields/README.md

 ### Version 1.4.0

 * Added config option to return separate fallback image for frontpage.
+Credit @nerdegutt
 * Added config option to return raw (unscaled) fallback images for both frontpage and normal content.
+Credit @nerdegutt
+* Using HtmlArea as description basis now possible, tags stripped. (#29)
 * Changing the label for "hide from search engine". (#30)

 ### Version 1.3.3